Looking for Niagara-on-the-Lake wineries to visit? Our travel guide, features some of the best wineries in Niagara-on-the-Lake!

 Winemaker Marco Piccoli’s selection is the 2014 Grand Reserve Entourage Sparkling Sauvignon Blanc, made in the traditional method but with a not so traditional grape.

 Did you know?
-This is the first sparkling wine they crafted.
+The Sparkler is the first sparkling wine they crafted.

 They wanted us to try the 2016 Terroir Pinot Blanc because Strewn grows about 10% of all the Pinot Blanc in Ontario which makes it a specialty for them.

-I have to say it is one of the best Pinot Blanc I’ve had, and I actually liked this more then the Sparkler so I’m glad we got to try this one too.
+I have to say it is one of the best Pinot Blanc I’ve had, and I actually liked this more than the Sparkler so I’m glad we got to try this one too.

-I sampled the 2014 Special Select Late Harvest Riesling, which I find is a really great alternative to Icewine if you want something less sweet.
+I sampled the 2014 Special Select Late Harvest Riesling, which I found was a really great alternative to Icewine if you want something less sweet.

 Konzelmann Estate Winery